jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Very Young Gold Dragon.md

 RacialMods: +8 Swim
 Languages: Common, Draconic, Elven, Halfling
 SQ: change shape 3/day (any animal or humanoid; polymorph)
+SpecialAbilities:
+  Weakening Breath (Su): >
-SpecialAbilities: Weakening Breath (Su) Instead of a cone of fire, a gold dragon can breathe a cone of weakening gas.
+    Instead of a cone of fire, a gold dragon can breathe a cone of weakening gas.
 Creatures within the cone must succeed on a Fortitude save or take 1 point of Strength damage per age category (Will save half).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: